filecoin-project/rust-fil-proofs/fil-proofs-tooling/README.md

 All arguments passed to `micro` will be passed to `cargo bench --all <your arguments> -- --verbose --color never`.
 Except for the following

-- `--push-prometheus`: If set triggers the code to push to a prometheus gateway, expected to listen on `127.0.0.1:9091`.

 ### Example